Understanding Special Education Law: It's Federal, Not State

 Federal preemption ensures that the rights and protections established by IDEA, ADA, and Section 504 prevail over conflicting state laws or policies.
 Courts consistently uphold the principle that federal law supersedes state law in matters concerning special education.
 In practical terms, this means that individuals seeking clarification on special education rights and procedures should primarily refer to federal statutes and regulations.

-While state regulations may offer additional guidance on certain procedural matters, they cannot diminish the substantive rights guaranteed by federal law.
+While state regulations may offer additional guidance on certain procedural matters.
+And they cannot diminish the substantive rights guaranteed by federal law.

 Conclusion